riina/cello/README.md

 [2] Charge values on macOS are available as Milliampere-hours.

-[3] Discharge time is estimated based on remaining capacity and current draw.
+[3] Discharge/charge time is estimated based on remaining capacity and current draw.